 First, I broke down the pallets.
 I used 100-grit sandpaper and smoothed them down to the finish I wanted.
 Next, I selectively applied a gray stain to some of the boards.
 The rest I left in their natural, unstained state.

 Living Room Pallet Accent Wall - Prep & Assembly:

 I removed the door and the trim.
 Next, I put up some black backing paper, holding it in place with staples.
 Then it was time to puzzle-piece.
 I began installing the boards from the top and worked my way down the wall, alternating the gray-stained boards with the ones I left a natural color.
 Everything was installed using an 18-gauge finish nailer to attach the boards to the wall.
 I purposely staggered the joints for visual interest.
 I was so excited to share the project that I still had one more board to trim around an electrical outlet!
 But this was a fun and budget-friendly way to add a dramatic focal wall to your room.
 This only cost approximately 50 dollars to do this project!

-Editor’s note: Nicely done!
-Always be sure you know where your electrical wiring is running before you begin to use nails into a wall.
+Editor's note: Nicely done!
+Always be sure you know where your electrical wiring is running before you begin to use nails on a wall.
 A stud finder can be a very handy item, and you can mark the locations of studs by using masking tape at the top of the wall and along the floor as a visual indicator.
-Or, have more fun and use one of those chalk line tools that you can then “snap” onto the black paper.
-They’re messy, but your kids would have lots of fun helping with that part!
+Or, have more fun and use one of those chalk line tools that you can then "snap" onto the black paper.
+They're messy, but your kids would have lots of fun helping with that part!

 Check out these beautiful pallet wood wall ideas for even more inspiration!